-2.2.2.1 In hotels and boarding houses, at least one in every 200 guestrooms or part thereof shall be accessible.
+2.2.4.1 In hostels, halls of residence or dormitories, at least one in every 100 rooms or part thereof shall be accessible.

-2.2.
-3 Cinemas, theatres, concert halls, stadia or other places of public resort 2.2.3.1 In cinemas, theatres, concert halls, stadia or other places of public resort where permanent fixed seating arrangement is provided, at least two wheelchair spaces for every 400 seats or part thereof shall be accessible.
-2.2.
-4 Hostels, halls of residence or dormitories 2.2.4.1 In hostels, halls of residence or dormitories, at least one room, preferably at the access level, shall be accessible.
-2.2.
-5 Sports complexes and public swimming pools 2.2.5.1 In sports complexes and public swimming pools at least one individual shower stall shall be accessible.
-2.2.
-6 Departmental stores, supermarkets, foyers and public concourses 2.2.6.1 In large departmental stores, supermarkets, foyers of places of public resort and public concourses, seats shall be provided for persons with disabilities who are unable to stand for long periods.
-Note: It is recommended that seats be provided with armrests or grab bars to assist elderly or persons with disabilities to get up from the seats.
-2.2.6.
-2 An empty space to accommodate a wheelchair shall also be provided.
-2. 3 APPLICATION 2.3.1 The provisions of this Code shall not apply to plant and equipment rooms in a building as persons with disabilities are not expected to be performing maintenance tasks in these rooms.
+2.2.5 Sports complexes and public swimming pools

+2.2.5.1 In sports complexes and public swimming pools at least one individual shower stall shall be accessible.

+2.2.6 Departmental stores, supermarkets, foyers and public concourses

+- 2.2.6.1 In large departmental stores, supermarkets, foyers of places of public resort and public concourses (except concourses in mass rapid transit stations), seats shall be provided for persons with disabilities who are unable to stand for long periods. - Note: It is recommended that seats be provided with armrests or grab bars to assist elderly or persons with disabilities to get up from the seats.

+2.2.6.2 An empty space to accommodate a wheelchair shall also be provided.

+2.3 APPLICATION

+- 2.3.1 The provisions of this Code shall not apply to plant and equipment rooms in a building as persons with disabilities are not expected to be performing maintenance tasks in these rooms. - 2.3.2 Where plans for repairs, alterations or additions to an existing building are submitted and, where the Commissioner of Building Control is of the opinion that the repairs, alterations or additions are major and substantial and are generally spread over the entire building, he may, in writing, direct the qualified person who submitted the plans to comply with the requirements of this Code.